wrccdc-org/wccomps-bot/docs/ui-design-system.md

 ## Overview

-This document defines consistent UI patterns for WCComps.
+This document defines UI patterns for WCComps.
 The system builds on Django Admin CSS with Cotton components for reusable UI elements.

 ---